-|Size:||Sleeps up to 2, 1 bedroom|
+|Size||Sleeps up to 2, 1 bedrooms|

-|Nearest beach:||La Jemaye - lake beach: 20 km|
+|Nearest beach||La Jemaye - lake beach: 20 km|

-Suitable for people with restricted mobility|
+|Family friendly||Suitable for people with restricted mobility|

 |Notes||No pets allowed, No smoking at this property|

-|Pool:||Shared outdoor pool (unheated)|
+|Pool||Shared outdoor pool (unheated)|

-|General:||Satellite TV, Wi-fi available|
+|General||Satellite TV, Wi-Fi available|

-|Standard:||Kettle, Toaster, Iron|
+|Standard||Kettle, Toaster, Iron|

-|Utilities:||Cooker, Microwave, Fridge|
+|Utilities||Cooker, Microwave, Fridge|

-|Furniture:||Double beds (1), Dining seating for 2, Lounge seating for 3|
+|Furniture||Double beds (1), Dining seats for 2, Lounge seats for 3|

-|Outdoors:||Shared outdoor pool (unheated), Balcony / Terrace, Private garden, BBQ|
+|Outdoors||Shared outdoor pool (unheated), Balcony or terrace, Private garden, BBQ|